-For those interested in understanding the scientific rationale behind why flash cards for babies are highly effective as a learning tool for teaching your babies and toddlers.
+For those interested in understanding the scientific rationale behind why flash cards for babies and toddlers are highly effective as a learning tool for teaching your babies and toddlers.

-There are 5 reasons why you should start your baby or toddler with flash cards -
+There are 5 reasons why you should start flash cards for babies or toddlers -

 Image Retention.